Fair Work Act 2009: Part 2-2: National Employment Standards

-Not all commentators agree the Rudd government struck the right balance between simplification and appropriate protection.
-Baird and Williamson, for example, argue that the new minimum standards are detrimental to certain groups, particularly women because the new awards fail to adequately cover women working in social services, call centres and the health sector.
-Former vice-president of the Fair Work Commission Graeme Watson has criticised the National Employment Standards, stating it alongside minimum wages and penalty rates 'needed review'.

 Part 2-3: Modern awards

 The Act created modern awards, which are industrial instruments setting out the minimum terms and conditions of employment in addition to the National Employment Standards.
 A modern award cannot exclude any provision of the National Employment Standards, but can provide additional detail in relation to the operation of a related entitlement.
 Modern awards came into effect on 1 January 2010, and apply to all employers covered by the Act.

-This quote from a distinguished labour economist captures the unique nature of the Australian awards system, which prior to the Act, amounted to a form of compulsory arbitration by a public tribunal.
-The Act amended the award system significantly, and it is now very different from the one first drawing the attention of comparativists like Freeman.
-Under the old award arbitration system, an award's contents was dictated and constrained by a need or desire for change.
-The Act no longer leaves such matters for employers or unions to limit award contents and changes through claims, but rather allows for the Fair Work Commission to decide what matters it will or will not consider for inclusion.
-The modern award system continues to be criticised, once described as "maybe the most complex, arcane set of labour laws...in the world".

 Part 3-1 General protections

 The Act specifically prohibits employers from taking what is known as 'adverse action' against an employee because of a protected reason.